 Read this help article to learn how to resend a confirmation email to an unconfirmed contact.

 A contact is labeled as unsubscribed when they have either manually unsubscribed by clicking an unsubscribe link in an email campaign you've sent, or if they have been manually removed from a list by you or an “Unsubscribe” action in an automation.

 Contacts that have been unsubscribed from all lists are not counted toward your contact limit.
 If they are "Active" on at least one list, they will be counted to your contact total.

 For information on managing unsubscribes, read this guide.

 A contact is labeled as bounced when an email campaign that is sent to them is rejected by their receiving email server.
 These rejection notices indicate the email address is either invalid or inaccessible.

 There are hard bounces and soft bounces:

-A hard bounce means that the message was returned with the error that it was permanently rejected.
-If we receive a a hard bounce, the contact is immediately given the status of “Bounced” and we will no longer send to them.
+This happens when a message is returned with the error that it was permanently rejected.
+If we receive a hard bounce, the contact is immediately given the status of “Bounced” and we will no longer send to them.